Pew Scholars Program in the Biomedical Sciences

 Amount of support: $60,000 per year over a four-year period

-- be full-time at rank of Assistant Professor or "independent researcher" as of November 1, 2015.
+- be full-time at rank of Assistant Professor as of November 14, 2016.
 Individuals whose careers are sufficiently advanced to warrant appointment at the associate level will not be considered eligible.

-- not have held appointment of Assistant Professor or equivalent for more than three years as of July 1, 2016 (approx. start date of award).
+- not have held appointment of Assistant Professor for more than three years as of July 15, 2016.
 Time spent in clinical training status does not count toward faculty appointment accumulated time.

 Application Instructions: See standard HMS Foundation Funds application form and instructions.